- Car Reviews

 The RC F then, trades on its nuance: a naturally-aspirated V8 in a world of forced induction, and a proudly Japanese identity and approach to everything – from the styling to user interface – in the face of what some might call homogeneity.

-There’s a revised eight-speed automatic gearbox in the middle, drive to the rear (itself now under threat for cars like these), and a raft of revisions for 2019 and beyond.
-These include a refreshed face, the addition of launch control, a limited slip diff, and the option of carbon fibre composite body panels.
+There’s an eight-speed automatic gearbox in the middle, drive to the rear (itself now under threat for cars like these) and a 0-62mph time of 4.3 seconds that no longer seems very quick.
+A raft of revisions arrived back in 2019, including a refreshed face, the addition of launch control, a limited slip diff, the option of carbon fibre composite body panels and a full-on Track Edition that comes with less weight, carbon ceramic brakes and a massive rear wing.

-The suspension’s been tweaked, too: excellently nerdy stuff like hollow half-shafts in place of solid ones, aluminium parts to save weight, stiffer suspension arm bushings and steering rack mounts, and stronger engine mounts.
+The suspension was tweaked in 2019 too: excellently nerdy stuff like hollow half-shafts in place of solid ones, aluminium parts to save weight, stiffer suspension arm bushings and steering rack mounts, and stronger engine mounts.

-There are three versions of the RC F you can buy in the UK: the standard car, the RC F Carbon (carbon fibre roof, bonnet), and the RC F Track Edition (Brembo brakes, a torque vectoring diff, BBS alloys, fixed rear wing, red Alcantara and other CF parts).
-Prices range from a little over £60,000, to almost £80,000.
-More on that further on.
+You can.
+There are three iterations of RC F that you can buy in the UK: the standard car, the RC F Carbon (carbon fibre roof, bonnet), and the aforementioned RC F Track Edition (Brembo brakes, a torque vectoring diff, BBS alloys, fixed rear wing, red Alcantara and other CF parts).
+Prices range from £76,560 for the standard car to over £93,000 for the Track Edition.
+More on that over on the Buying tab of this review.

 Our choice from the range